I'll Stand by You: Music video

-A music video was produced to promote the single.
-It begins in an old wooden hut.
-When a man arrives, Hynde greets him and knocks over a glass of milk before singing in his direction.
+A music video was produced to promote the single, directed by London-based director Zanna and produced by Deidre Allen.
+It takes place in an old wooden hut, featuring Hynde singing the song towards a man who is in a worried state.
+Throughout the video, Hynde tries to comfort and take care of him.
+When he arrives in the beginning, she greets him and knocks over a glass of milk before singing in his direction.
 It is unclear whether the man hears her or is even aware of her presence.
-The man is obviously worried, holding a bullet in his hand.
+The man, obviously worried, holds a bullet in his hand.
 He also looks into a map.
 Other times he plays with a coin or a card deck.
 Hynde tries to comfort him.
 She holds her arms around him, and also mends his clothes with needle and sewing thread.
 She helps him with tools when he tries to fix a machine.
 Later after struggling with awakening him, she carries the ill man to a bath tub, where she washes and nurses him.
 In the end, the man, now fully dressed again, leaves the hut, while Hynde watches him.
 On the table lies an ace card with a knife stuck through it.
+Zanna also previously directed the video for the band's previous single, "Night in My Veins".

 Legacy

 Idolator included "I'll Stand by You" in their ranking of "The 50 Best Pop Singles of 1994" in 2014.
-An editor, Jonathan Riggs, said, "Regardless of how representative of Hynde's oeuvre with the Pretenders it really was, "I'll Stand By You" continues to resonate decades later."
+An editor, Jonathan Riggs, said, "Regardless of how representative of Hynde's oeuvre with the Pretenders it really was, 'I'll Stand By You' continues to resonate decades later."